MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.0.0/Get-AzureWebsiteLocation.md

 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
 To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

-Gets all of the available website locations for the current subscription
+The **Get-AzureWebsiteLocation** cmdlet gets all of the available website locations for the current subscription

 ## EXAMPLES